manikhandan-hub/Employee-Attrition-Analysis/README.md

 ### Attrition by Work Travel:
 how travel frequency impacts attrition:

-52% of employees who travel more are attrited.
+### 52% of employees who travel more are attrited.
-31% with less travel are attrited.
+### 31% with less travel are attrited.
-17% who do not travel at all are attrited.
+### 17% who do not travel at all are attrited.
-These insights highlight that increased travel may contribute to higher attrition rates.
+### These insights highlight that increased travel may contribute to higher attrition rates.

 ### Work-Life Balance Impact :
 Shows attrition rates by work-life balance scores (1-4 scale):

-### Score 1: 31% attrition rate, indicating poor work-life balance.
+### Point 1: 31% attrition rate, indicating poor work-life balance.
-### Score 2: 17%
-### Score 3: 14%
-### Score 4: 18%
 ### The trend reveals a higher attrition rate among those with a lower work-life balance score.

 ### Attrition by Marital Status :